-Registering with San Bernardino County's Online Procurement System (Electronic Procurement)
+Registering with San Bernardino County's Online Procurement System (Electronic Procurement System)

 From the Purchasing Department homepage, you can click on "ePro" link located at the top of the page.
-By following this link you will be directed to the online procurement system (electronic procurement) website https://electronic procurement.sbcounty.gov/electronic procurement/login.jsp.
+By following this link you will be directed to the online procurement system (electronic procurement) website https://epro.sbcounty.gov/epro/login.jsp.
 You will need to provide the following information in order to register your company: